EDI – System developers

 A system that will communicate with the Swedish Customs’ EDI system needs to meet the technical requirements specified in the technical specifications as well as in our guidelines for security, communication and EDI messages.
 We also recommend that you have knowledge of the customs procedure when starting the development process.

 Prerequisites for EDI communication

 Before you may gain access to the Swedish Customs' test environment and send test transactions following our technical specifications your company should:

 - apply for Registration for electronic communication via EDI (TVEDI)

 - register a contact person for signature certificates

-- receive Technical specifications for EDI-communication with Swedish Customs and install the passwords for the EDI party and communication party
+- receive Confirmation of registration for EDI-communication with Swedish Customs and install the passwords for the EDI party and communication party

 - order and install signature certificates.